Statistical properties of matrix decomposition factor analysis

 \item {\bf Setting 2}: Set $p = 20$ and $m = 5$.
 The generating process of the true loading matrix is the same as in Setting 1.
 In this setting, we consider the following approximate factor model:

-where $W$ is a $p\times 150$-minor factor loading matrix, and $WW^{T}$ represents the model error term.
+where $W$ is a $p\times 150$-minor factor loading matrix, and $WW^{\T}$ represents the model error term.
+Figure~\ref{fig:setting-2} shows an example of the true covariance matrix $\Sigma_\ast$.
 Minor factor loadings in $W$ were generated using the well-known procedure of \cite{TuckerEtAl:1969}.
 This procedure has two parameters: the proportion $\pi$ of unique variance due to model error and the parameter $\varepsilon$ introduced by \cite{TuckerEtAl:1969}.
 Here, we use the setting of \cite{BriggsMacCallum03} for generating $W$.
 The proportion of unique variance was set to $\pi= 0.2$.
 The parameter $\varepsilon$ controls the size of the factor loadings in successive minor factors, and we set $\varepsilon$ to $0.1$.
 The unique variances were set such that the diagonal elements of $\Sigma_\ast$ equal $1.0$.
 In this experiment, we use the function \texttt{simFA} in the R package \texttt{fungible} (\citealp{fungible}) for generating $W$.

 \item {\bf Setting 3}: Set $p = 50$ and $m = 5$, with each factor loading having ten non-zero elements.
 All other aspects are identical to Setting 1.

 \item {\bf Setting 4}: Set $p = 50$ and $m = 5$, with each factor loading having ten non-zero elements.
 All other aspects are identical to Setting 2. \end{itemize}